|Excursion (one day)||11|

 All components have to be completed with a mark of 5.5 or higher.

-All reading material will be will be provided via blackboard.
+All reading material will be will be provided via links in Brightspace.

 |Verplicht voor:||MOADD||Spec.
 Agroecology DD||MSc||1MO|